UbiquityRobotics/raspicam_node/README.md

 export ROS_MASTER_URI=${ROS_HOSTNAME}:11311
 ```

-3. Run the dynamic reconfigure node on `laptop.local`.
+3. Run the dynamic reconfigure node on `laptop.local`:

 ```
 rosrun rqt_reconfigure rqt_reconfigure
 ```

-It should bribg up a user interface like the one below.
+It should bring up a user interface like the one below.
+Paramaters can be dynamically adjusted via this interface.

 ![rqt_reconfigure](reconfigure_raspicam_node.png)